ikaz-jem/REMWaste/README.md

 ### 4. **Accessibility**

 - **Headless UI**: Leveraged to ensure accessibility.
 All custom components like dropdowns, modal dialogs, and popups are fully accessible.
-- **Keyboard Navigation**: Ensured that users can interact with all elements using the keyboard.
 - **Focus Management**: Focus is managed properly on user interactions to improve accessibility, especially for users with disabilities.

 ### 5. **Error Handling & Loading States**